Armored car (VIP): Base vehicles

 Most civilian armored cars are created by fitting aftermarket upgrades to standard production cars.
 Several car manufacturers produce armored car models from the factory, such as the Audi Security Vehicles (A6 and A8 models), Lincoln Town Car BPS, Hyundai Equus, BMW Security series (3 Series, 5 Series, 7 Series and X5 models), the Mercedes Benz Guard vehicles (E, ML, GL, G & S Class).

+Aftermarket conversion

+Vehicles not offered with factory protection are converted by specialist armoring companies; examples with articles here include International Armoring Corporation, INKAS and Alpine Armoring.

+A conversion begins by stripping the vehicle down to bare steel or aluminum, after which ballistic steel, composite panels and multi-layer bullet-resistant glass are fitted inside the existing bodywork, so that a well-executed result is visually indistinguishable from the standard car.
+Lightweight ballistic steel is the usual opaque material, with Dyneema, roughly a quarter the weight of ballistic steel, and Kevlar used where mass matters more, as on sports cars.
+Before armoring begins the converter calculates the vehicle's center of gravity, finished weight and spring rates so that handling is not compromised by the added mass.
+A typical conversion adds about 1,500 pounds and takes six to eight weeks on common platforms such as the Mercedes-Benz S-Class, Range Rover, Cadillac Escalade, Chevrolet Tahoe and Chevrolet Suburban.

 Some civilian armored cars may be one-off unique vehicles with no standard equivalent, such as the Presidential state car of the United States, which is styled like a Cadillac but reportedly is built on the same medium-duty truck platform as the GMC TopKick.